isaiah-barron/Distributed-Key-Value-Store/README.md

  ## Phase 2

  This phase will focus on creating a distributed key/value store that stores key/value pairs on more than one machine/node by partitioning the key-value pairs into shards.
- This achieves scalability in our key/value store.
+ This will achieve scalability in our key/value store.

  Phase 2 deliverables: